 - May Help Treat Migraines: Migraines may indicate a magnesium deficiency.
 Studies suggest magnesium supplements may help prevent or reduce migraine symptoms.
 (12)

-- May Help Treat Constipation: Magnesium citrate is well-known to help reduce constipation by relaxing your intestines.
+- May Help Treat Constipation: Magnesium citrate is well-known to help reduce constipation by relaxing your intestines and supporting your digestive enzymes.
 It’s also used for medical procedures.
 (16)

 - May Improve Bone Health: Magnesium, along with calcium and vitamin D, can help improve bone health.
 Higher levels of magnesium are often associated with higher bone mineral density levels in older adults at risk of osteoporosis.
 (6)